 Before starting on the Product Review feed…

-make sure that the client is approved for product ratings in the Merchant Center.
-There should be a “Product Reviews” option present in the client’s Merchant Center sidebar if they are already approved.
+A merchant must be approved for product ratings in the Merchant Center.
+There should be a “Product Reviews” option present in the Merchant Center sidebar if approval has already been granted.

 The Product Feed Specs are referenced from the following link: https://developers.google.com/product-review-feeds/